-Amazfit T-Rex Pro specs and design have leaked.
-This follows registeration by the FCC in late January.
-The watch is an enhanced version of the original Amazfit T-Rex.
+Huami has announced today the all new Amazfit T-Rex Pro.
+The adventurers watch is an enhanced version of the original Amazfit T-Rex.

 The first generation timepiece was unveiled at CES 2020 and made available for purchase in the US about a year ago.
 This is a device that is built to last.
 It comes with US Military Standard 810g (MIL-STD-810G) Certification.

-As far as specs, there’s everything you’d expect from an adventurers watch.
-The standard gamut of fitness trackers (PPG Optical HRM sensor, 3-axis acceleration, Geomagnetic, Ambient Light), built-in GPS/GLONASS and 5 ATM water-resistance are all there.
+As far as specs, there’s everything you’d expect from an outdoorsy sports watch.
+The standard gamut of fitness trackers (PPG Optical HRM sensor, 3-axis acceleration, Geomagnetic, Ambient Light), built-in GPS/GLONASS and water-resistance are all there.
 This is all coupled with nearly three weeks of battery life (20 hours with GPS enabled).

 The AMOLED display of the first generation measures 1.3-inches and sits on top of a high-strength polymer 47.7 x 47.7 x 13.5 mm case.
 Despite all this the thing weighs just 58 grams.